“Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

 4. Hospitality of Bedouin or local people

 The Bedouin are Arab wanderers or seminomadic group who have descended from nomads from the Arabian and Syrian deserts.
-You can read the Wikipedia link to know more about them.

 Many Bedouin communities strive in Jordan.
 One can meet and greet the Bedouins and see their culture, get influenced and take back their love.
 It’s fascinating to meet one of the oldest existing tribes.
 They still have their mannerism and love for life intact.
 If nothing else, you can surely take back their spirit.